City guide Solothurn

 Between the beautiful historic monuments, the patrician buildings and the sturdy fortifications, the traffic-free Old Town is a pleasant place to wander, with lots of small shops and inns.
 On warm summer evenings, it is very pleasant to sit in the garden restaurants and bars by the Aare.

 The town has a range of cultural attractions going far beyond the regional, including the Solothurn Film and Literature Days.
-The museums range from the History Museum to the internationally acclaimed Natural History Museum, the cathedral treasury, a Museum of Stones, the PC Museum and Schloss Waldegg, not to mention a collection of sentimental light fiction.
-Finally, in the "Old Arsenal" is one of the largest weapons collections in Europe.
+The museums range from the History Museum to the internationally acclaimed Natural History Museum, a Museum of Stones, the ENTER PC Museum and Schloss Waldegg, not to mention a collection of sentimental light fiction.
+Finally, in the «Old Arsenal» is one of the largest weapons collections in Europe.

+Children feel perfectly at home in Solothurn.
+And the Natural History Museum is particularly popular with families and a fascinating way of viewing the region’s animal, plant and mineral life.
+Utterly unique are the 150 million year old fossilized turtles from the quarries of the city, the beautiful starfish from Weissenstein and of course the famous Lommiswil dinosaur tracks.
 A little outside the town is the romantic Verena gorge with its chapel and hermitage, a popular destination for walkers.
 Hikers and cyclists will find an extensive network of footpaths and 600 km of cycle tracks in the surrounding area and along the Aare.
 Solothurn is on two national cycle routes: the Mittelland Route and the Aare Route.

 This is Switzerland’s finest Baroque city with its Old Town alleys, dotted with magnificent buildings, decorative fountains and towers – a delight to explore on leisurely strolls or admire from the atmospheric street cafés.